hci-gnomex/gnomex/README_INSTALL.txt

 2. Modify build.properties
    - Set FLEX_HOME to the directory containing the Flex SDK.
    - Set orion.dir to the directory of orion

-3. If you want to run gnomex from a non-secure website (http:) rather than over SSL (https:), you will need to modify the following constant before building:
-   - Edit the source file gnomex/src/hci/gnomex/constants/Constants.java
-   - Set the following constant to false public static final boolean            REQUIRE_SECURE_REMOTE           = false;

 3. Run Ant build on build.xml with target=ALL
    >cd path/to/gnomex_source